ahmutysj3/azure-tf-network/README.md

 ## Instructions

-- define supernet for network in the ==terraform.tfvars== file supernet variable
+- define supernet for network in the *terraform.tfvars* file supernet variable
-- subnet parameters such as cidr and vnet assignment can be found in ==vnet_params.auto.tfvars==
+- subnet parameters such as cidr and vnet assignment can be found in *vnet_params.auto.tfvars*